 This roasted butternut squash is a snap to fix.
 Just toss cubes with olive oil, sage, and optional onions and roast.
-The onions add nice flavor, but they can be left out.
+The onions add a nice flavor, but they can be left out.
 Or you might try this colorful recipe for roasted Brussels sprouts and butternut squash with cranberries and pecans.

 Serve this flavorful roasted butternut squash with a holiday meal or as a side dish with just about any meal.
 Feel free to use a similar winter squash, such as acorn, Hubbard, buttercup, etc.

 - 1 medium butternut squash or a similar winter squash

 - 2 medium onions, cut into 1-inch chunks

 - Line a large baking pan or roasting pan with foil.
 Lightly oil the foil or spray with nonstick cooking spray.
 Heat the oven to 400 F.

 - With a vegetable peeler or y-peeler, peel the squash.
 Slice in half lengthwise and scoop out seeds.
 Cut the squash into 1-inch cubes.
 Toss the squash and onion chunks with the olive oil, pepper, and sage.
 Arrange on the prepared baking sheet.
 Sprinkle with salt and pepper.